dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * Can be extended to consider any data in the request.

 <!-- review required [request feature] -->
-When a Routing Middleware executes, it sets an `Endpoint` and route values to a [request feature](xref:fundamentals/request-features) on the <xref:Microsoft.AspNetCore.Http.HttpContext>.
-For the current request:
+When a Routing Middleware executes, it sets an `Endpoint` and route values to a [request feature](xref:fundamentals/request-features) on the <xref:Microsoft.AspNetCore.Http.HttpContext>. from the current request:

 * Calling [HttpContext.GetEndpoint](<xref:Microsoft.AspNetCore.Http.EndpointHttpContextExtensions.GetEndpoint*>) gets the endpoint.
 * `HttpRequest.RouteValues` gets the collection of route values.